danielperna84/hass-configurator/README.md

 #### LISTENIP (string)
 The IP address the service is listening on.
 By default it is binding to `0.0.0.0`, which is every IPv4 interface on the system.
 When using `::`, all available IPv6- and IPv4-addresses will be used.
-#### LISTENPORT (integer)
+#### PORT (integer)
 The port the service is listening on.
 By default it is using 3218, but you can change this if you need to.
+The former setting `LISTENPORT` still works but is deprecated.
+Please change your settings accordingly.
 #### BASEPATH (string)
 It is possible to place configurator.py somewhere else.
 Set the `BASEPATH` to something like `"/home/homeassistant/.homeassistant"`, and no matter where you are running the configurator from, it will start serving files from there.
 This is needed if you plan on running the configurator with systemd.
 #### ENFORCE_BASEPATH (bool)